-If you want a sense of purpose with your MBA, the Master's International program is an option.
-As a program in cooperation with the Peace Corps, the Eberhardt School offers a compelling route to an advanced degree.
-You can earn your master's degree by completing one year of intensive on-campus study, then serving overseas for two years as a Peace Corps volunteer in a related overseas assignment, followed by one final semester to complete your Master of Business Administration (MBA) Degree.
+If you want a sense of purpose with your MBA, the Master's International program is a greatoption.
+As one of 90 master's programs in cooperation with the Peace Corps, the Eberhardt School offers a compelling route to an advanced graduate business degree.
+You can earn your master's degree by completing one year of intensive on-campus study, then serving overseas for two years as a Peace Corps volunteer in a related overseas assignment, followed by one final semester to complete your Master of Business Administration (MBA) degree.

 How does it work?

 You must apply to both the Peace Corps and to the Eberhardt MBA Program.
-This should take place at least six months prior to beginning the Eberhardt MBA.
+According to the Master's International Lifecycle applicants should apply and be accepted to the Eberhardt MBA noting their interest in Peace Corps/MBA.
+You will then apply for the Peace Corps as an Master's International student ususally during your first semester working with your academic advisor according to your plan of study.
 The Peace Corps application process includes an interview process, a health and dental clearance and a financial clearance.
 Please see MBA Admission Requirements for more information regarding MBA admission.